 What is the super guarantee?

-Employers are required to pay 9.5% of an employee’s ordinary time earnings (OTE).
-OTE is generally what an employee earns for their ordinary hours of work including commissions, shift loading, annual leave and sick leave.
+This is generally what you earn for your ordinary hours of work, including commissions, shift loading, annual leave and sick leave.

-Payments that aren’t considered part of your OTE include overtime, unused annual leave or long service leave paid on termination of employment, as well as ancillary leave, such as jury leave.
+Payments that aren’t considered as part of this include irregular overtime, unused annual leave, long service leave paid on termination of employment, and ancillary leave, which includes when you might be on jury duty.

 To calculate the amount of SG you should expect to receive from your employer, use the ATO’s estimate my super tool.

 Note, the SG rate is scheduled to increase in increments and will gradually reach 12% by 1 July 20251

 If you’re eligible, your employer must make SG contributions into your super fund at least four times a year on dates determined by the ATO.
 Employers can also choose to do this weekly, fortnightly or monthly.